Fresno Christian High School: Newspaper

-The National Scholastic Press Association honored The Feather Online as an "All-American" online high school newspaper during its fall critiques in 2010 and 2011.
-A single judge reviews the past year but specifically focuses on the first months of the new school year in the annual evaluation.
-In the fall 2011 assessment, The Feather Online was given the NSPA's highest recognition, earning Five Marks of Distinction.
-The campus paper received scores of 900/1,000 in coverage and content, 900/1000 in interactivity and community, 350/500 in breaking news, 900/1000 in design and navigation, 400/500 in rich media and 200/200 in minor categories.

-For the fourth year in a row, The Feather Online earned a Crown from Columbia Scholastic Press Association at Columbia University in New York City.
-In CSPA's 88th annual journalism convention, The Feather Online earned their second Silver Crown.
-Over 180 digital publications of the current CSPA members were eligible to enter the Crown Awards in 2012 and the awards were given March 16, 2012; 13 Gold Crowns and 14 Silver Crowns were awarded.

 For the second time in campus history, the Columbia Scholastic Press Association at Columbia University in New York City honored The Feather Online their top award.
 The CSPA awarded The Feather Online a Gold Crown in March 2011 along with 8 other high school newspapers from across the United States, including one other from California.
 In March 2010 The Feather won its first Gold Crown and was honored with a Silver Crown in February 2009.
 In 2009, the Crown award was only presented to the top seven high school online publications, one of which being The Feather.

 For the third time in campus history, The Feather Online was awarded an online Pacemaker in Portland, Oregon, from the National Scholastic Press Association, April 17, 2010.
 There were a total of 12 Pacemakers given but The Feather was the only California school to win an online Pacemaker this year out of the 26 finalists.
 The Fresno Bee honored The Feather by giving the high school newspaper a Thumbs up, in the April 24 editorial outlining The Feather's nomination in the Opinions section for both the 2010 Pacemaker and Gold Crown awards.